30 Gallons to Cubic Feet: A practical guide to Volume Conversion

 Q4: What about metric units?
 How would I convert liters to cubic meters?

 A4: The principle remains the same.
-One cubic meter is equal to 1000 liters.
-Therefore, to convert liters to cubic meters, divide the number of liters by 1000.
+On the flip side, one cubic meter is equal to 1000 liters.
+That's why, to convert liters to cubic meters, divide the number of liters by 1000.

 Conclusion: Mastering Volume Conversions